 C. RCW 67.28.180(3)(d)(i) requires that on and after January 1, 2021 at least thirty-seven and one-half percent of King County Hotel-Motel Tax Revenue must be used for art museums, cultural museums, heritage museums, the arts and the performing arts (“Cultural Hotel-Motel Tax Revenue”).

-D. Section 18.B.1 of King County Ordinance No. 2002-0365, creating 4Culture, and KCC 2.49.170.B requires the County to transfer to 4Culture all Hotel-Motel Tax Revenues “designated by the state of Washington for cultural purposes in King County”.
+D. Pursuant to the terms of KCC 2.49.170.B the County transfers to 4Culture Hotel-Motel Tax Revenues “designated by the state of Washington for cultural purposes in King County”.

 E. Section 4.1.A of the 4Culture Charter grants 4Culture the power to “Receive and manage all Hotel-Motel Tax Revenues designated by the state of Washington for cultural purposes in King County, in accordance with RCW 67.28.180A(3)(a) and K.C.C. chapters 4.08, 4.42 or 2.48 or by similar statutory and ordinance authority”.

 F. Although 4Culture does not receive Hotel-Motel Tax Revenue in 2019 or 2020, it has maintained a reserve of previously collected Hotel-Motel Tax Revenues which it uses to fund its regular cultural programs.
-Those funds are fully designated for 4Culture’s regular cultural programs through 2019, 2020, and 2021.
+Those funds are fully encumbered for 4Culture’s regular cultural programs through 2019, 2020, and 2021.

 G. The Building 4Equity Program will contribute to King County’s “Equity and Social Justice Strategic Plan” by focusing resources on improving the quality of life for residents whose race, place, and income have persistently kept them unable to participate in a wide range of opportunities.
 The Program will bring additional funds to groups in King County whose staff, boards, and audiences historically have faced difficulty accessing secure, long-term dedicated cultural spaces.